department-of-veterans-affairs/va.gov-cms/READMES/getting-started.md

 If you are used to using tools like `composer` and `drush` locally, you can install the project using your native Terminal:

-1. Change into the project directory and run `lando start`:
+1. Change into the project directory and run `composer install`:

     ```
     $ cd va.gov-cms